TERMS AND CONDITIONS OF SUPPLY OF GOODS

 6.4 If it is determined that the customer was not entitled to return the Goods (for example, clause 6.3 applied in respect of the Goods), GHC may charge a re-stocking fee (the greater of 15% of the cost of the Goods returned or $30) together with any other charges (including freight) incurred by GHC in connection with such return.
 If a handling fee was charged at the time of the purchase of the Goods, the customer will not be entitled to a refund or credit of that handling fee.

-7.1 The risk in the Goods shall pass to the customer immediately upon delivery or, where the customer is to arrange delivery, when the Goods are made available for collection by the customer or its carrier.
+7.1 The risk in the Goods shall pass to the customer immediately upon delivery or, where the customer is to arrange delivery, when the Goods are collected by the customer or its carrier.

 7.2 Any time stated for delivery is an estimate only.
-GHC is not liable for any delay in delivery (howsoever caused), nor for any failure to deliver caused by the customer’s failure to provide GHC with adequate delivery instructions or any other instructions relevant to the supply of the goods.
-Any such delay or failure does not give the customer a right to reject the goods.
+GHC is not liable for any delay in delivery outside the control of GHC, nor for any failure to deliver caused by the customer’s failure to provide GHC with adequate delivery instructions or any other instructions relevant to the supply of the goods.
 This sub-clause 7.2 is subject to any rights the customer may have under the Australian Consumer Law.

 8.1 The property in Goods shall not pass from GHC until the customer’s indebtedness to GHC pursuant to any invoices from GHC to the customer in relation to those Goods is paid in full.
-Until such payment in full is made the customer shall keep the Goods for and on behalf of GHC in its capacity as a fiduciary and subject to these terms.
-GHC authorises the customer to sell or use the Goods, in the ordinary course of the customer’s business, as GHC’s fiduciary agent for the account of GHC only.
-The proceeds of sale are the property of GHC and the customer shall hold such proceeds for and on behalf of GHC in a fiduciary capacity.
-The customer shall pay such proceeds of sale into a separate account for and on behalf of GHC and shall keep separate records as to the Goods sold and as to the amounts received.
 This authority to sell and use the Goods is revoked immediately if a customer default occurs (as described below) or if GHC revokes that authority in writing.

-8.2 The customer shall ensure that the Goods are stored in such a way that they do not become spoilt or damaged, are clearly identifiable as the property of GHC and are not intermingled with the property of the customer or of any other person.
-The customer shall not in any way alter or treat the Goods so as to change the quality or nature in any way so that they can not be distinguished until such time as full payment has been made as aforesaid.
+8.2 The customer shall ensure that the Goods are stored in such a way that they do not become spoilt or damaged.
 The customer shall notify GHC in writing of any intended sale of the customer’s business, which includes or purports to include the Goods as part of the customer’s property.
-Until payment to GHC in full, the customer shall grant any security interest over, lease, assign or otherwise deal with the Goods, except as permitted by these Terms or with the written consent of GHC.
+Until payment to GHC in full, the customer shall not grant any security interest over, lease, assign or otherwise deal with the Goods, except as permitted by these Terms or with the written consent of GHC.

 9.1 The customer acknowledges that these Terms constitute a security agreement which creates a security interest under the Personal Property Securities Act 2009 (Cth) (‘PPSA’) in favour of GHC in all Goods and their proceeds supplied by GHC to the customer at any time to secure the payment of all amounts, and the performance of all obligations, owing by the customer to GHC in connection with any such Goods.
 The customer agrees, at its cost, to provide such information, sign such documents and do such other things as GHC may require in order to enable GHC to register and perfect that security interest and obtain and maintain a first ranking priority position over the Goods and their proceeds.
 To the maximum extent permitted by applicable law, the parties agree that: